 The simulated grid environment consists of five resources $\{R_0, R_1, ..., R_4\}$ as summarized in Table 1.
-These resources are part of Belle Analysis Data Grid (BADG) testbed in Australia to analyze high-energy physics experiment data [15].
-In the BADG testbed, all resources have the same 70GB harddisk capacity.
-With respect to a memory specification, $R_0 - R_3$ have 2GB RAM each, whereas R_4 only has 512MB RAM.
+These resources are part of Belle Analysis Data Grid (BADG) testbed in Australia to analyze high-energy physics experiment data [16].
+Therefore, this experiment resembles a real grid environment.

-In GridSim, total processing capability of a resource C is modeled in the form of MIPS (Million Instructions Per Second) as devised by Standard Performance Evaluation Corporation (SPEC) [13].
+In GridSim, total processing capability of a resource C is modeled in the form of MIPS (Million Instructions Per Second) as devised by Standard Performance Evaluation Corporation (SPEC) [14].
 Hence, a task length is measured in Millions Instructions (MI) unit.
-We use the rating of a SPEC CPU200 integer benchmark that measures the performance of processors and memory in a system.

 An auction-based proportional share (PS) scheduler is used by all resources, with a bidding interval of every 60 seconds.
-The slowest resource, i.e. R_4 as described in Table 1, charges users [1 ...
+The slowest resource, i.e. $R_4$ as described in Table 1, charges users [1 ...
 100] cents per minute.
 Other resources, which are more powerful, cost [5 ...
 500] cents per minute.
 In addition, a resource charges an extra 20% of a user bid for users that are from other VO domains.